dominicholcomb/Forestry_RAG_UseCase/README.md

 1. Launch the application: [here](https://holcombforestryragusecase.streamlit.app/) (or paste this link: https://holcombforestryragusecase.streamlit.app/)
 2. Try asking these sample questions:
    - "What is the minimum required sampling intensity for a timber cruise during the pre-harvest assessment?"
-   - "What percentage of the harvest area must be marked as wildlife retention?"
+   - "What is the preferred height range for Douglas Fir seedlings?"

 ## Overview
 This demo showcases a Retrieval-Augmented Generation (RAG) system designed for Weyerhaeuser's field operations and forestry management teams.
 The application allows employees to query forestry-related information using natural language, receiving accurate answers derived from company documentation.